 - Empathize: “You don’t like that the legos are put away.”

-- Set a limit: “You can be angry, and we do not hit.”
+- Set a limit: “You can be angry, and I’m going to help you not to hit me when you’re mad.”

 - Focus on connection: “Do you want to sit with me for a few minutes before you find something else to do?”